 Brette's Answer: That is extremely disturbing.
 My first reaction is that this family needs to see a therapist ASAP.
 It's not normal to want nothing to do with your own child.
 It is possible for them to surrender the child to foster care and ask that their rights be terminated.
 They will still be liable for support.
 The amount of damage this is doing to the child is simply unthinkable.

 Cynthia's Question: Before my divorce was final, I received orders to PCS to Korea (military) for one year.
-I was advised at the time to go for joint and just let my ex be the parental parent because I would be overseas.
+I was advised at the time to go for joint and just let my ex be the custodial parent because I would be overseas.
 I am coming back soon and I want to know what my chances are of getting parental custody switched over to me.
 He has a checkered past where the kids are concerned and he is keeping them away from me now.
 I have no clue what is going on in their lives and he refuses to talk to me about things even though we have joint custody.

 Brette's Answer: You should get an attorney and file as soon as you get home.
 You also need to ask for visitation from him as soon as you arrive and document everything - what he agrees to, what he refuses, etc. You should be aware that a court will not want to make an immediate change, but instead have a more gradual shift so the kids can adjust.